aqlaboratory/openfold/README.md

     --no_workers 16
 ```

-This cache is used to minimize the number of mmCIF parses performed during
+This cache is used to pre-filter templates.

-training-time data preprocessing.
-Next, generate a separate chain-level cache
+Next, generate a separate chain-level cache with data used for training-time
-with data used for training-time data filtering:
+data filtering:

 ```bash
 python3 scripts/generate_chain_data_cache.py \